Colin Hurd is working to drive high-tech solutions from Iowa onto farm fields all across the land.

 “Our goal is to take that technology, apply it to a big problem and hopefully change the way we farm in the future,” said Hurd, who founded the investor-backed company in 2015 to address the issue of labor scarcity.

-Smart Ag’s initial software application for driverless tractors is called AutoCart®, which fully automates a grain cart tractor for use during harvest.
+Smart Ag’s initial software application for driverless tractors was called AutoCart®, which fully automates a grain cart tractor for use during harvest.
 Smart Ag introduced AutoCart® in 2018 after two years developing the product.
 Hurd said future software applications include solutions for tillage, planting and spraying.

 “The kit includes the full suite of technology – communications systems, navigation systems and perception systems,” Hurd explained.
 “It’s aware of what’s around it.
 It can detect people, obstacles and anything in its path to operate safely in almost any environment.”